GraphQLSwift/GraphQL/README.md

 ### Subscription

-This package supports GraphQL subscription, but until the integration of `AsyncSequence` in Swift 5.5 the standard Swift library did not provide an event-stream construct.
-For historical reasons and backwards compatibility, this library implements subscriptions using an
-`EventStream` protocol that nearly every asynchronous stream implementation can conform to.

-To create a subscription field in a GraphQL schema, use the `subscribe` resolver that returns an `EventStream`.
-You must also provide a
-`resolver`, which defines how to process each event as it occurs and must return the field result type.
+This package supports GraphQL subscription.
+To create a subscription field in a GraphQL schema, use the `subscribe` resolver that returns any type that conforms to `AsyncSequence`.
+You must also provide a `resolver`, which defines how to process each event as it occurs and must return the field result type.
 Here is an example:

 ```swift
 let schema = try GraphQLSchema(